-- (1) This section applies if, immediately before the commencement of this section, an application for an extension of time to pay an amount stated in an enforcement order has been made under repealed section 41(b) or 42(1)(a) but not decided. - (2) On the commencement, the application is taken to be cancelled. - (3) In this section-
+- (1) This section applies if, immediately before the commencement of this section, an application for an extension of time to pay an amount stated in an enforcement order has been made under repealed section 41(b) or 42(1)(a) but not decided. - (2) On the commencement, the application is taken to be cancelled.

-178 Transitional provision for cancellation of enforcement order new section 57 means section 57 as amended by the amendment Act.
+(3) In this section-

-- (1) This section applies if, immediately before the commencement of this section, the registrar had cancelled an enforcement order under previous section 57 but had not referred the matter of the offence to a Magistrates Court. - (2) On the commencement- - (a) the registrar must not refer the matter of the offence to a Magistrates Court; and previous section 57 means section 57 as in force before the commencement of section 20 of the amendment Act.
+178 Transitional provision for cancellation of enforcement order

-(b) new section 57 applies to the cancellation of the enforcement order as if the cancellation had happened after the commencement.
+- (1) This section applies if, immediately before the commencement of this section, the registrar had cancelled an enforcement order under previous section 57 but had not referred the matter of the offence to a Magistrates Court. - (2) On the commencement- - (a) the registrar must not refer the matter of the offence to a Magistrates Court; and - (b) new section 57 applies to the cancellation of the enforcement order as if the cancellation had happened after the commencement. - (3) In this section-